VH1 Storytellers (Alicia Keys album)

 VH1 Storytellers is the second live album and video by American singer Alicia Keys.
 It was released on June 25, 2013 by RCA Records.
 The album was recorded as a part of the television show VH1 Storytellers; the episode originally aired on November 12, 2012.

+Critical reception

+Andy Kellman of AllMusic described VH1 Storytellers as enjoyably off-the-cuff, noting that Keys' anecdotes and spontaneous remarks add a personal touch to the live performances.